mochatech1725/scholarship-tracker/scraper/docs/mysql-migration-guide.md

 # MySQL Migration Guide

 ## Overview
-This guide covers the completed migration of the scholarship scraper from DynamoDB to MySQL for better query performance and analytics capabilities.
+This guide covers the MySQL database setup for the scholarship scraper for better query performance and analytics capabilities.

 ## Prerequisites
 1. MySQL server running (local or RDS)